Project n°87, adopted in 2015

 This project, which already had a long and distinguished history, was accepted by the Union Académique Internationale in Brussels in 2015.
 The TIB carries out systematic research in the historical geography of the Byzantine Empire, from the early fourth to the mid-15th century.
 For the relevant regions, it thus offers a chronological continuation of the related project of the TIR (Tabula Imperii Romani, UAI Project 6a).

 The aim of the TIB is to create a historical atlas of the Byzantine area from Late Antiquity to the Early Modern period.
 Individual regions are represented on maps on a scale of 1 : 800,000.
 Separate accompanying volumes present the results of further research in each region, including characteristic monuments, in the form of a gazetteer.
 Each volume contains detailed introductory chapters on geography and climate, borders and territorial designations, history, administrative history, church history and monasticism, traffic routes, economy and demographic developments.
-Twelve volumes have been published since 1976, three volumes – TIB 11 (Peter Soustal, “Macedonia, Southern Part”), 13 (Klaus Belke, “Bithynia and Hellespontos”) and 16 (Mihailo Popović, “Macedonia, Northern Part”) – will be published in 2019-2021, three more volumes are in preparation (see Fig. 1).
+Thirteen volumes have been published since 1976, two volumes – TIB 11 (Peter Soustal, “Macedonia, Southern Part”) and 16 (Mihailo Popović, “Macedonia, Northern Part”) – will be published until 2022, three more volumes are in preparation (see Fig. 1).

 Each volume is based on extensive research which entails the analysis of written sources, inscriptions, seals etc., historical travel literature and maps, traditional place-names, reports of excavations and surveys.
 This is augmented by systematic field research in order to verify, modify or complete the information of the sources.
 Since the late 1990s, new methods have been added: studies of palaeo-climate and settlement theories (for example the modified "Central Place Theory"), as well as the regular use of the "Global Positioning System" (GPS) during field missions and surveys.
 Digital Humanities in the form of Historical Geographical Information Systems (HGIS) further contribute to the analysis and interpretation of the research data.